Profile

 1. 1

-Char the rind, trotter, ear, and snout slightly over a flame, then scrape and rinse them thoroughly under running water.
+Lightly singe the rind, trotter, ear and snout, then scrape and rinse them thoroughly under running water.

 2. 2

-Blanch all these pieces along with the cheek in a large saucepan to remove impurities.
+Blanch all the pieces together with the cheek in a large saucepan to remove any impurities.

 3. 3